 Keywords: Healthy aging, vision, perceptual functions, spatial cognition, active exploration, mobility, autonomy loss, motion perception, contrast sensitivity, internal noise, neural processing and coding, visual aids, rehabilitation, psychophysics, aging epidemiology, mathematical modeling, aging human avatar.

-Our laboratory benefits from a unique research environment provided by the partnership between the Vision Institute and the Essilor Group.
-This synergistic context has the potential to catalyze progress in both fundamental research and innovative technology transfer.
+Our laboratory benefits from a unique research environment provided by the partnership between the Vision Institute, the Essilor Group, and SNCF Innovation&Research.
+This synergistic context catalyzes progress in both fundamental research and innovative technology transfer.

 Also, the presence of the Clinical Investigation Center (CIC) of the Quinze-Vingts Hospital is of central importance through the entire course of the experimental work (in particular for the ophthalmological evaluation of subjects).